A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Proposed Approach

 where $\alpha \in \mathbb{R}^{d_{c}}$ represents the vector containing the prediction weights.

 The training objective aims to minimize the binary-cross entropy loss as given below.

-\end{description} The probability scores per label are further used in combination with structured data to improve the performance of the multilabel classification, which is explained in detail in the following subsection.
+The probability scores per label are further used in combination with structured data to improve the performance of the multilabel classification, which is explained in detail in the following subsection.

-\subsection{Multimodal approach}
+\subsection{Multimodal Approach}

-We utilise data from the MIMIC-III dataset specifically, admission information, lab reports, prescriptions, vital signs (chart events table) and microbiology test results.
-All of the aforementioned data are tabular formats that contain information about a patient's care during their hospital admission as well as some textual information like medication and lab results.
+We utilise structured data from the MIMIC-III dataset that is spread across several tables and contains information about a patient's care during their hospital admission as well as some textual information like medication and lab results.
+The specific information we use relates to admission information, lab reports, prescriptions, vital signs (chart events table) and microbiology test results.